Shape dependence of entanglement negativity and mutual information in quantum Hall and critical systems: Non-perturbative shape dependence

 \subsection{Single corner}

-Let us first examine the simpler case of a subregion with a single corner before turning to the case of two corners.
-For the geometry in Fig.~\ref{fig:single-corner}(a), the EE can be expanded as follows in the large $|A|$ limit:
+Let us first examine the \red{simplest} case of a subregion with a single corner of angle $\theta$, as shown in in Fig.~\ref{fig:single-corner}(a), before turning to the case of two non-complementary corners in the next subsection.
+The EE \red{of a state with finite correlations, such as the groundstate of a gapped Hamiltonian,} can be expanded as follows in the large $|A|$ limit:

-where $a(\theta)$ is the corner contribution, which vanishes at $\pi$; $\gamma$ denotes a topological contribution, while the dots correspond to subleading terms that vanish as the length of the boundary diverges.
-An analogous expansion holds for the R\'enyi entropies, and bipartite fluctuations.
+where \red{$\alpha_0>0$ is the volume-law coefficient, $c_1$ the area-law coefficient}, $a(\theta)$ is the corner contribution, which vanishes at $\theta=\pi$ \red{when the corner disappears}.
+The last term $\gamma$ denotes a topological contribution, while the dots correspond to subleading terms that vanish as \red{the size of the subregion grows}.
+An analogous expansion holds for the R\'enyi entropies, and bipartite fluctuations $\mathcal F$, \red{Eq.}~\eqref{eq:bf}.
 The corner term has been extensively studied including in quantum critical states (especially CFTs),\cite{Casini_2009,Hirata1,Kallin_2014,Stoudenmire_2014,Kovacs_2012,Bueno2,Bueno1,Helmes, Whitsitt,WWK19} and topological phases.\cite{Rodriguez2,Sirois,Estienne} We can use SSA to show that the EE single-corner term is convex

 which was numerically observed in Ref.~\onlinecite{Sirois} for IQH groundstates at fillings $\nu = 1,2$, as well as for an excited state at unit filling.
-The argument is adapted and generalized from the one given for the groundstates CFTs in (2+1) spacetime dimensions.\cite{Hirata1} Let us consider three adjacent corners $A_1,A_2,A_3$ of angles $\theta_1,\theta_2,\theta_3$, respectively, as shown in Fig.~\ref{fig:single-corner}(b).
+The argument is adapted and generalized from the one given for the groundstates CFTs in (2+1) spacetime dimensions\cite{Hirata1} \red{but does not require Lorentz invariance or vanishing temperature.} Let us consider three adjacent corners $A_1,A_2,A_3$ of angles $\theta_1,\theta_2,\theta_3$, respectively, as shown in Fig.~\ref{fig:single-corner}(b).
 SSA can be formulated as the following inequality: $S(A_1+A_2+A_3) + S(A_2)\leq S(A_1+A_2)+S(A_2+A_3)$.
 First, the volume and boundary law terms cancel.
 Second, since all the combinations of subregions appearing in the inequality have the same topology, the topological terms also cancel.
 One is then left with the following inequality for the corner terms:

 Taking first $\theta_3\to 0$, leads to $a'(\theta_1+\theta_2)\geq a'(\theta_2)$.
 Finally, taking $\theta_1\to 0$ leads to convexity: $a''(\theta)\geq 0$ for all angles $0\leq \theta\leq 2\pi$.